agviray/gatsby-ecommerce-website/README.md

 # Garments & Goods

 <em>Garments & Goods</em> is a mock ecommerce website.
-I built this website to experiment with Gatsby (and its available plugins), GraphQL, and React functional components.
-I also wanted to familiarize myself more with the design and features of a typical ecommerce website.
+I built this website to experiment with Gatsby and GraphQL, and I also wanted to familiarize myself more with the design and features of a typical ecommerce website.

 ## View Website